-The applicant proposes a 184,536 square foot, 6-story residential building with 199 units, a rooftop deck, and 196 underground vehicle parking spaces, accessed from SW Abernethy Street.
+The proposal is for a 6-story, 184,536 square foot residential building with 199 units, a rooftop deck, and 196 underground vehicle parking spaces, accessed from SW Abernethy Street.
 Approximately 1,470 square feet of retail space will be provided at the corner of SW Bond and SW Abernethy with additional active space for use by the residents, designed so that it can be converted to retail space in the future.
-Exterior materials include stucco, brick veneer, burnished block, exposed concrete, cementitious lap siding, white vinyl windows and doors, bronzed aluminum storefront systems, painted steel canopies, and painted steel guardrails with wire mesh screens.
+Exterior materials include stucco, brick veneer, burnished block, exposed concrete, wood tongue-and-groove siding, white vinyl windows and doors, bronzed aluminum storefront systems, steel and canvas awnings, painted steel canopies, and painted steel guardrails with wire mesh screens.
 The proposal includes a landscaped courtyard area that will include stormwater treatment planters and a rooftop deck at the northeast corner.